-Upon receipt of the Application for Admission and any other materials required for admission, the College will review the student's official transcript(s) and determine which credits, if any, are to be applied to the student's intended program of study.
-A written transfer evaluation will be sent to the student.
+Upon receipt of the Application for Admission and any other materials required for admission, the College Registrar will review the student's official transcript(s) and determine which credits, if any, are to be applied to the student's intended program of study.
+Transfer evaluation results will be communicated to the student through the application of credit on the official college transcript.